Rucchao/HyBench-2023/README.md

 Solution: when the Maven version is greater than 3.8, you need to remove the tags of blocked mirrors of $Maven_home/conf/settings.xml.
 ```

-(3) With the Window OS, you may use the Java command to run HyBench:
+(3) With the OS in Windows, you may use the Java command to run HyBench:
 ```
 Solution: java -cp "HyBench-1.0-SNAPSHOT.jar;lib/*" com.hybench.HyBench [-t][-c][-f]
 ```